react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 The [`unstable_headerLeftItems`](#unstable_headerleftitems) and [`unstable_headerRightItems`](#unstable_headerrightitems) options allow you to add header items to the left and right side of the header respectively.
 This items can show native buttons, menus or custom React elements.

-The header right items can also be collapsed into an overflow menu by the system when there is not enough space to show all items.
+On iOS 26+, the header right items can also be collapsed into an overflow menu by the system when there is not enough space to show all items.
 Note that custom elements (with `type: 'custom'`) won't be collapsed into the overflow menu.

 <img src="/assets/header-items/header-items.png" width="300" alt="Header items" />